joaopalmeiro/resume/README.md

 - Jul 2018 - Sep 2018
 - Lisbon, Portugal
 - Tech stack (Drupal and Web Development): palmeiro.link/si-stack (Drupal, HTML, CSS, Sass, JavaScript, jQuery, Sourcetree)
+- For two months, I had the opportunity to join everis and, as a team, to work side by side with exceptional people using Drupal, HTML, CSS, Sass, JavaScript, and jQuery in a context of Web Development.
+In addition to developing some technical skills during this period, the experience was undoubtedly enhanced by all the support and kindness I received, as well as by the opportunity to feel, a bit, the business reality.

 ### Education